Greg’s Challenge is a family fund set up by the Shea family for Greg Shea, who has Becker muscular dystrophy.

 Greg and his family will be organising fundraising events and hope to raise awareness of Muscular Dystrophy UK at wheelchair sports events.

-Setting up a family fund like Greg’s Challenge is a great way to fundraise for the Muscular Dystrophy Campaign to keep our vital research moving forward.
+Setting up a family fund like Greg’s Challenge is a great way to fundraise for the Muscular Dystrophy UK to keep our vital research moving forward.
 Find out more about our family funds.